cloudpetticoats/deep-reinforcement-learning/README.md

 ### 2.3 For Testing

 If you don't want to train the model yourself.
-In each algorithm, we have provided the trained model under `./models/` of each algorithm.
+In each algorithm, we have provided the trained model under `./models/` directory.
 You can run `test.py` directly for visualization testing.

 ### 2.4 For Training